The Headline Number: A 10%–15% Service Fee

 Here's the fee structure most new creators don't fully factor in before they sign up.

-FeetFinder requires creators to pay a recurring subscription fee (monthly or yearly) to list and sell content.
-Depending on the tier, this typically sits somewhere in the $4.99–$14.99/month range.
+FeetFinder requires creators to pay a platform fee to list and sell content.
+Monthly pricing is listed in the $4.99–$14.99/month range, with annual and lifetime options also listed.

 This is the fee almost everyone forgets to include when they do their mental math.
 It's a fixed cost, which means you pay it whether you're selling a lot or selling nothing.

-On top of the subscription, FeetFinder also takes 20% of your sales.
-So if a buyer spends $100 with you, you'll see $80 before any other costs.
+On top of the seller platform fee, FeetFinder also deducts a plan-based service fee: 15% on Basic or 10% on Premium.
+So if a buyer spends $100 with you, you'll see $85 or $90 before the fixed seller platform fee and any payout-side factors.

-The commission only tells the story for creators who are already selling well—subscription fees hit everybody, even on zero-sales months.
+The service fee only tells the story for creators who are already selling well.
+Fixed seller platform fees hit everybody, even on zero-sales months.

 3. Payout Thresholds & Transfer Friction